 The Best Food to Experience in Dublin

 Below is a selection of Irish classics, which you can fin in almost any bar, restaurant or cookbook.
+As well, of course, as our very own food experiences in Dublin.

 The chances are, every chef in Dublin will have their own take on a traditional Irish stew.
 In what was once a simple one-pot cook using diced mutton and root vegetables, the humble stew now takes on a number of variations.
 Irish lamb can be slow-cooked for hours, while fresh herbs and the occasional bottle of stout use added to create a depth of flavour.